5 Ways G-Code Simulators Crush CNC Errors [ Vids+Free Sim ]

 As we’ve discussed, g-code has “dialects” depending on which controller you use.
 You may be thinking that since all your machines are Haas, or all your controllers are Fanuc, that a Fanuc G-Code Simulator or a Haas G-Code Simulator would be fine.

 But you never know when you might bring in a different machine and be wishing your Simulator could deal with it.
 Also, your g-code editor and simulator software should be capable of understanding as many of these nuances as possible.
 In CAM software, the nuances are handled by what’s called the “Postprocessor” or “Post”.
 You want your editor to have a “Post” too.
 For more, see our page on G-Code Dialects.

-By the way, a lot of g-code editor simulators offer very simplistic posts.
+By the way, a lot of g-code editor simulators offer very simplistic posts or even no post at all.
 They list only a few options or g-code dialects.
 Because of that, their simulations are not as faithful to your machine as you’d like.
 Be sure the g-code simulator you choose has full Post options.

 Navigation in a CNC Simulator’s Backplot

 A good G-Code Simulator can tell you all sorts of useful information.
 Let’s go through some of the information we can glean about the electrical panel engraving program from the screen shot above.

 First of all, the graphics can often tell you at a glance whether the tool path is what you’re expecting.
 Be on the lookout for any sudden unexplained departures outside the envelope you’re expecting.
 The red lines are rapids motion and are red because rapiding into the workpiece is a bad thing to be on the lookout for.
 Green represents motions made at feedrate speeds.

 In G-Wizard editor you can rotate the backplot by holding down the right mouse button while moving the mouse on the Perspective view.
 In the other views, such as Top, Front, and Right, holding down the right mouse button lets you pan the view.